 There is no scientific evidence to support this and yet many sources have listed a recipe for powdered gram lentils mixed with a liquid to be a natural method to delay periods when consumed a few days before your periods.

 This, again, has no scientific proof that lemon juice helps in delaying periods.
 However, some researchers believe that the acidic content of lemon juice might succeed in pushing the menses back.
 Try drinking lemon juice squeezed into a glass of water before your periods to see if it works.

 Avoid spicy foods

 Eating spicy foods is known to heat up the body and improve blood flow.
-Due to this, it is a popular belief that refraining from consuming spices like garlic, pepper, chillies, cinnamon, cloves etc some days before menses can act as a deterrent.
+Due to this, it is a popular belief that refraining from consuming spices like garlic, pepper, chilies, cinnamon, cloves etc. some days before menses can act as a deterrent.

 Apart from relieving menstrual cramps, an oil massage on the stomach is also believed to be a natural method to delay periods.
 Try getting a professional massage and see if it works for you.